 /etc/sudoers file should contain a line with the ‘requiretty’ parameter negated explicitly for the desired Linux user account

-The account must have either ‘root’ permissions or permissions to execute a specific list of commands as a sudoer on the target Linux machine.
+The account must have either ‘root’ or permissions to execute a specific list of commands as a sudoer on the target Linux machine.
 (See examples below.)

+The examples below were developped for specific Linux distros, which will be indicated before each example.
 Process locations may need to be adjusted if using a different distro.